 Running has many positive effects, from the obvious like weight-loss to the unexpected.
 Here are some surprising benefits running brings to women’s lives…

 Many of us get into running for weight loss or weight management, although over time it becomes much more than that to us.
 How many of you have had amazing body transformations based on running and healthy eating?
-The running4women community has some amazing fat loss and health stories to tell.
-Was running at the centre of your own fantastic body transformation?

 Whether you’ve just run for 5 minutes non-stop for the first time in your adult life, or completed a marathon, running gives women a massive sense of self-confidence.
 If you can get out there (often on your own) and witness your body and mind do extraordinary things, what else are you capable of?
 The answer: anything!

 Believing That You’re Worthy Of “Me Time”

 For many women, it’s tough to admit that you’re worthy of a decent chunk of your own time.
 By lacing up your running shoes and heading out for a run, you prove to yourself and to others that your time is precious and that you know how you want to spend it.
 Whether you’re meeting up with a training partner or heading off by yourself to stick to your training plan, going for a run sends a clear message: I have a goal, and it’s important to me.